subvisual/theshelf-api/README.md

     bundle exec rake create:user name=your-name password=your-password

-The scripts gives you a default name, you can then change it on the platform.
+The scripts gives you a default name, you can change it later on the web interface.

+## Going Live

+If you're going live the The Shelf on your company or book club then you should let us know!